Quantum-Assisted Support Vector Regression: Background

 \subsection{Facial-landmark detection}

 In this subsection, we explain the relevant background on FLD.
-We commence by providing an overview of FLD in~\cref{subsubsec:problem_overview}, including the problem statement and regression-based algorithms for solving a FLD problem.
-Then, in~~\cref{subsubsec:FLD_as_MLP}, we describe FLD as a machine-learning task and elaborate on the learning workflow.
-Finally, in~\cref{subsubsec:performance_measures}, we discuss standard benchmarking datasets and commonly used performance measures for evaluating a FLD algorithm.
+We commence by describing the FLD task and then discuss how to convert this task into a computational problem by introducing the concept of data preprocessing.
+Next we cast FLD as a SL problem and elaborate on the learning workflow.
+Finally, we discuss standard benchmarking datasets and commonly used performance measures for evaluating a FLD algorithm.